-2-8-108 Jury Selection
+$\delta 2-8-109$ Jury Selection.

 The Clerk shall draw lots and seat 6 potential jurors from the panel and one or more alternate jurors.
 The Clerk shall replace any juror for whom a challenge for cause is allowed until a full jury of 6, and as many alternates as are determined necessary by the Tribal Court, are passed for cause.
 The parties shall then exercise peremptory challenges.
-Each side may exercise three (3) peremptory challenges.
+Each side may exercise 3 peremptory challenges.
 After exercise of each peremptory challenge, the clerk shall replace any juror removed by a peremptory challenge until a full jury of 6, and as many alternated determined necessary by the Tribal Court, are seated.

-The Clerk shall then administer the oath to the jury and alternatives.
-The oath will require the jurors to fairly deliberate on the case before them and render a true verdict according to the Court's instructions.
+The Clerk shall then administer the oath to the jury and alternates.
+The oath will state that the jurors will fairly deliberate on the case before them and render a true verdict according to the Court's instructions.

-2-8-109 Challenges for Cause
+δ 2-8-109 Challenges for Cause.